Background pattern

 The recommended dose is:

-• The usual dose is 1 tablet per day.
+• The normal dose is 1 tablet per day.
 It is preferable to take the dose at the same time every day.

-• In elderly patients and those with renal impairment, it is recommended to start treatment with ½ (half) tablet per day.
+• In elderly patients and those with kidney problems, treatment should be started with ½ (half) tablet per day.

 • The therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
 Occasionally, the optimal effect is not achieved until 4 weeks.

-• Your treatment should be initiated and carefully controlled by an experienced doctor.
+• Your treatment must be started and controlled carefully by an experienced doctor.

-• Your doctor will start your treatment with ¼ (a quarter) tablet per day.
-The dose may be increased after 1-2 weeks to ½ (half) tablet per day, then to 1 tablet per day, and finally to 2 tablets per day to achieve the optimal dose for you.
+• Your doctor will start your treatment with ¼ (a quarter) of a tablet per day.
+The dose can be increased after 1-2 weeks to ½ (half) tablet per day, then to 1 tablet per day and finally to 2 tablets per day to achieve the optimal dose for you.
 Your doctor will prescribe the correct dose for you at each time and you should follow their instructions exactly.

 • The maximum recommended dose is 2 tablets (10 mg) per day.

-• You will need to be under close supervision by an experienced doctor for a period of 2 hours at the start of treatment with this medication and each time the dose is increased.
+• You will need to be under close medical supervision for a period of 2 hours when starting treatment with this medicine and each time the dose is increased.

 • Your doctor may reduce your dose if necessary.